gschmutz/bigdata-spark-workshop/06-spark-dataframe/README.md

-# Working with Delta Lake
+# Data Reading and Writing using DataFrames

 For this workshop you have to start a platform using the `minio` flavour in the init script.

 ## Introduction

-In this workshop we will work with [Delta Lake](https://delta.io/), an open-source storage format that brings ACID transactions to Apache Spark™ and big data workloads..
+In this workshop we will work with [Apache Spark](https://spark.apache.org/) DataFrames and We assume that the **Data platform** described [here](../01-environment) is running and accessible.

-The same data as in the [Object Storage Workshop](../03-object-storage/README.md) will be used.
+The same data as in the [HDFS Workshop](../02-hdfs/README.md) or [Object Storage Workshop](../03-object-storage/README.md) will be used.
 We will show later how to re-upload the files, if you no longer have them available.

 We assume that you have done Workshop 5 **Getting Started using Spark RDD and DataFrames**, where you have learnt how to use Spark form either `pyspark`, Apache Zeppelin or Jupyter Notebook.